tylerforrester/ReUse-Websites/test/README.md

 ## Test your setup

 * Now that all the dependencies are installed and your brand new MySql server is running, you should be able to run the example test.
+Make sure you're in the `/test` directory and do the following:

 ```bash
 test $ ./runtests.sh